-An international development institution has obtained a board approval to purchase from the Issuer up to 20 per cent. of the aggregate principal amount of the Bonds, subject to certain conditions, including obtaining internal credit approval for the purchase.
-The terms of the investor's investment are not expected to restrict its ability to buy or sell Bonds in the future and, as a result, the investor may buy or sell Bonds in open market transactions at any time following the consummation of the offering of the Bonds.
+An international development institution (the "Anchor Investor") has agreed to purchase from the Issuer 20 per cent. of the aggregate principal amount of the Bonds.
+The terms of the Anchor Investor's investment do not restrict its ability to buy or sell Bonds in the future and, as a result, the Anchor Investor may buy or sell Bonds in open market transactions at any time following the consummation of the offering of the Bonds.